Zipper vs Zipperless Luggage: Which Is Better?

 - Premium products where customers expect stronger protection

 Air travel data shows why protection matters.
 Airlines carry more than 4 billion bags each year, and while most arrive on time, baggage mishandling still happens at global scale.
-Industry data also reports a global average cost of about USD 260 per mishandled bag, which shows how expensive baggage problems can become for the travel ecosystem.
+Industry data reports a global average cost of about USD 260 per mishandled bag — which shows how expensive baggage problems become for the whole travel ecosystem.

 Durability: Is Zipperless Always More Durable?